Makerspace and Entrepreneurship Center

 - Applicants will receive feedback or next steps within 2 weeks of submitting application

 - Once an applicant is selected, they will be onboarded into the program

 - The initial sprint is 3 months (90 days) with the potential for an extension of mentor engagement

-- An end-of-year showcase will be scheduled for May 2023 for students to present their learnings
+- An end-of-year showcase will be scheduled for students to present their learnings

-- Applicants must be a registered Sierra College student in good standing for the duration of the grant program from application through end-of-year showcase
+- Applicant must be a registered Sierra College student in good standing for the duration of the grant program from application through end-of-year showcase

 - Students from across different majors and disciplines are encouraged to submit creative or innovative ideas that could be developed into products, services, solutions, businesses and nonprofits

 We are excited to see ideas that are attempting to solve meaningful problems, improve lives or offer ‘a better way to…’”.Amy Schulz, Dean, Division of Business and Technology

 We’re looking for mentors to team up with our students to help them succeed in their entrepreneurial efforts.
 Submit a Mentor Interest Form.